 #6 – The advertisers who placed that ad in that location are happy that they found a new customer and they are willing to pay the search engine to make this happen again and on a regular basis.

-This is how search engines make money.
+This is how search engines make money through ads.
 All search engines have advertising products; Google’s advertising product is called Google Adwords.

 You will see that point #2 is key for the success and growth of any search engine – listing websites that are not only relevant to the user, but also providing a good experience for them.
 This is why user experience is considered as an important search ranking factor by all search engines.